arnonym/ha-plugins/README.md

                           # Defaults to false. `cache_dir` must be configured in ha-sip config.
                           # Don't enable this for dynamic messages, you'll just fill your storage.
         wait_for_audio_to_finish: true # Do not accept DTMF tones until the message has been played
+        post_action: hangup # hang up the call after the message has been played, only "noop" (default)
+                            # and "hangup" are supported in this context
 ```

 #### To play an audio file